Last updated on :06 Jul, 2026

 Read time :10 min

-After your travel plans are fixed, you should visit your doctor as early as possible, at least four to eight weeks prior to travelling [1].
+After your travel plans are fixed, you should visit your doctor as early as possible, at least two weeks prior to domestic and four to eight weeks prior to international travel requiring vaccinations or controlled medicine documentation [1].
 If you have a chronic disease like diabetes, hypertension, or heart disease or are using multiple medications, discuss all in detail during your visit.
 Be sure to ask for the current prescription and a copy of your most recent medical history.

 While travelling, you are also advised to keep all your prescription medications in their original pharmacy containers [2].
 You should also carry a letter from your prescribing doctor.
-Especially when travelling internationally, this becomes very important when you need to bring an injectable medication, a controlled substance such as an opioid pain reliever, some anxiety medications, or injectable medications [1,2].
+Especially when travelling internationally, this becomes very important when you need to bring an injectable medication, a controlled substance such as an opioid pain reliever, some anxiety medications, or injectable medications [1], [2].
+When travelling in India, certain medicines classified under Schedule H and Schedule H1 of the Drugs and Cosmetics Act require a valid prescription and should not be carried without proper documentation.

 Required travel medication documentation includes: